Kudaes/rust_tips_and_tricks/README.md

 The final dll will export a function named `run` that can be called as usual (for example, with LoadLibrary + GetProcAddress or through DInvoke).

 # Issues resolution
-I wasn`t sure how to name this section, but here I will add both some extra tricks that do not have their own section and also troubleshooting tips.
+I wasn't sure how to name this section, but here I will add both some extra tricks that do not have their own section and also troubleshooting tips.

 You will see that I don't really know the origin/cause of some of the issues I will comment below, but at the end the important thing is to show you how you can solve them.
 ## default() and transmute()